juanlizarazo/learndom.dev/README.md

 # learndom.dev

-Source code of the learndom.dev website.
+Source code of the [https://learndom.dev](https://learndom.dev) website.

-It's simple, yet responsive and performant adhering to best practices.
+It's simple yet responsive and performant, adhering to best practices.
 If you like it, fork it and use it for your own sites.

 [https://learndom.dev](https://learndom.dev)